bergkampho/bergkampho/src/content/project/you-biz.md

 ## Challenge

-During the pandemic, I was tasked with forming a new team of three individuals to rapidly develop a new product that would address the evolving requirements of our business clients.
+During the pandemic, I was asked to form a new team of 3 people to build a new product to meet the changing needs of our business.

 ## Solution

-As the sole front-end developer in the team, I undertook the responsibility of laying the groundwork for a web application.
-This involved not only implementing the user interface but also collaborating closely with the designer to transform initial layout designs into functional pages.
-To streamline the process, I broke down the layouts into distinct UI components, grouping similar UX patterns to establish a comprehensive design library.
+As the only front-end engineer on the team, I had to set up the foundation of a web app.
+This meant not only implementing the UI but also collaborating with the designer to turn the design into functional pages.
+I broke the layouts into individual UI components and grouped similar UX patterns into a design library.

-Furthermore, I implemented the UI using React and applied styling through styled-components, incorporating theming support for added flexibility.
-This strategic approach allowed for the creation of a reusable UI, facilitating the efficient application of UX patterns from the library to various features and significantly accelerating the development timeline.
+I also used React Storybook to implement the UI and styled-components with theming for extra flexibility.
+This allowed us to create reusable UIs and apply UX patterns from the library to different features to speed up development.

 ## Result

-The outcome of this collaborative effort was the successful launch of the beta version of the product.
-This not only met the immediate business needs but also positioned the company to secure additional funding from investors, ensuring the sustainability and growth of YouTrip during challenging times.
+The outcome was the successful launch of the beta product.
+This met the immediate business needs and also helped the company to raise more funds from investors and keep growing during the tough times.